 We’ve come along way since the 1980s and our notion of artificial intelligence (AI) as it was back in the day.
-Our initial knowledge of smart computer brains was predominantly driven by rudimentary applications of AI in movies, sci-fi books and such like.
+Our initial knowledge of smart computer brains was predominantly driven by rudimentary applications of the technology in movies, sci-fi books and such like.

 But that was then and this is now.
-Today we understand that complex algorithms fuelling big data analytics driven by massively powerful cloud networks are now able to provide us with a new era of AI that we can actually productively apply to business.
+Today we understand that complex algorithms fueling big data analytics driven by massively powerful cloud networks are now able to provide us with a new era of artificial intelligence that we can actually productively apply to business.

-Sitting on the precipice waiting for quantum computing power to become a reality as we are, the possible future application of AI that drives a new way of operating smart business is seemingly only limited by our own imagination.
+Sitting on the precipice waiting for quantum computing power to become a reality as we are, the possible future application of artificial intelligence that drives a new way of operating smart business is seemingly only limited by our own imagination.